r0qs/beezim/README.md

 The ZIM and/or tar files can be automatically deleted from the host machine after upload, using the option `--clean`.

-The default behavior of Beezim is to `mirror` ZIMs to Swarm as they are **without** append metadata or the search tool to it.
+The default behavior of Beezim is to `mirror` ZIMs to Swarm **without** append metadata or the search tool to it.
 However, if you would like to be able to search on the uploaded content in a similar fashion provided by [Kiwix](https://library.kiwix.org/), but without relying on server-side services or database, you can try out our search tool!

 Our search tool is called Zim Xapian Searchindex, or [zxs](https://github.com/r0qs/zxs) for short.